• Skip to main content

 What is the advantage of sleeping in this position?

 Between the vertebrae, in your spine, your discs work as soft cushions.
-Herniation takes place when a portion of a disc pushes out of its actual space, causing weakness, pain and more.
-Bundling your torso into fetal position opens the space between vertebrae.
+Herniation takes place when a portion of a disc pushes out of its actual space, causing weakness, pain, and more.
+Bundling your torso into a fetal position opens the space between vertebrae.

 3. Rest on your stomach with a cushion under your mid-region: